crossbario/crossbar/README.md

 *Remote Procedure Calls* and *Publish & Subscribe* for distributed applications, direct-to-database messaging and no application server needed.

+> Please also see the [Wiki](https://github.com/crossbario/crossbar/wiki) for more information.

 ## What is that?